 - Martha Sloan, professor, Electrical and Computer Engineering, 1969

-- Margaret Thornton, office and account assistant, Accounting Services, 1977
+- Margaret Thornton, office and account assistant, Financial Services and Operations, 1977

 The Michigan Tech family extends condolences to the relatives and friends of those who have passed away recently.